 A transcript is the physical copy of the record of a legal proceeding.
 It is possible for either a legal team or a judge to request a transcript of the legal proceedings when they need to prepare for trial or conduct research.

-If you need a court reporter for your personal injury case and are looking for a team you can rely on, don’t hesitate to contact San Francisco court reporters to see how they can help you with your case.
+If you need a court reporter for your personal injury case and are looking for a team you can rely on, don’t hesitate to contact court reporters to see how they can help you with your case.